 The collaborative is normalizing the conversation surrounding mental health through engaging community leaders and families in an on-going dialogue to promote mental health awareness and suicide prevention in our faith communities, schools, businesses, and community at large.
 Visit the Collaborative webpage to learn more about our upcoming events.

 The Summit strives to remove the stigma surrounding mental health by providing education and awareness workshops in or community.
 Our team is available to provide talks/workshops on a broad range of topics and content.
-Contact our Mental Health Awareness Coordinator to learn more about scheduling an event for your business or organization.
+Contact our Director of Community Outreach to learn more about scheduling an event for your business or organization.

 Completing an online screening will help individuals determine if recent thoughts or behaviors may be associated with a common, treatable mental health issue.